-If there are single relationships made and they are not in alert, for either Standard Edition or Enterprise Edition, delete the relationships and select to remove the destination items and let a full sync occur before hiding or tomb stoning the account.
+If there are single relationships made and they are not in alert, for either Standard Edition or Enterprise Edition, delete the relationships and select to remove the destination items and let a full sync occur before hiding or tombstoning the account.
 Look for success audits in the Add2Exchange log before continuing to off board the user.

-Restart the Add2Exchange service to remove them.Iif the relationshps are in alert, and they were hidden from the gal and not now, you can delete them and select to remove the destination items and it should proceed to dereplicate correctly.
+Restart the Add2Exchange Service to remove them.
+If the relationships are in alert, and they were hidden from the gal and you have unhidden them, you can delete them and select to remove the destination items and it should proceed to dereplicate correctly.

 TIP: Make sure Add2Exchange has Success Audit logging on in the Add2Exchange Console.
-To set this, log on as the A2E Service account, open the Add2Exchange Console, go to Services Utility and set Logging to Start and stop.
+To set this, log on as the A2E Service account, open the Add2Exchange Console, go to Services Utility and set Logging to Start and Stop.
 That way you can tell in the Add2Exchange Event log when it completes a full sync for that folder type.
 Then restart the Add2Exchange Service to kick off a full sync/desync.

 If your installation is Add2Exchange Enterprise you may have both single relationships made to or from the account you are disabling or you may have a Relationship Group Manager Template relationship made.
 Templates are made by including and removed by excluding from a distribution list, so removing the users from the Distribution list will automatically remove the relationship.
 Since the Template relationship specifies what you would like to do if the user is removed from the distribution list, editing the Template and reviewing the second to the last tab – what to do when removed – would be good.
 Normally it is remove destination copies.
 See the help on that page for more informational advice.